Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Boston College Stats and Trends

-- The Eagles have been underdogs by 6.5 points or more once this season and covered the spread.

-- Boston College's games this year have hit the over on two of six set point totals (33.3%).
+- Boston College's games this season have hit the over on two of six set point totals (33.3%).

-- Boston College is 2-1 against the spread and 3-1 overall when the team amasses more than 325 yards.
+- When Boston College totals over 325 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Eagles have turned the ball over 11 times this season, five more turnovers than the Orange have forced (6).
+- The Eagles have turned the ball over five more times (11 total) than the Orange have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.